 Avoid saturated fats

 Saturated fats are big contributors to inflammation in the body.
-It is best to stay away from all saturated fats and especially red meat since it contains high levels of saturated fats.
+It is best to stay away from all saturated fats and especially red meat since it contains high levels of saturated fats and growth-promoting factors.

 Stay away from smoking and alcohol